PIMFA Women’s Symposium 2026

 Keynote: Building the Confidence Needed to Lead

 In this session, a former longtime industry executive will reflect on their career, and what led them through the journey they took.
-Expect reflections on how they would advise their younger self, an inspirational story, and one person’s take on the balance of the nature of leadership with managing self-doubt.
+Expect personal reflections, an inspirational story, and a take on the balance of the nature of leadership with managing self-doubt.
+A recommended event highlight from the organising team.

 Discussion: What does a balanced portfolio look like in 2026?